sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 ### Part 2: Integration testing

-Once I wrote a feature flagged code path to use the new parser, it was time to test whether Sourcegraph behaved functionally similar.
+Once I wrote a feature-flagged code path to use the new parser, it was time to test whether Sourcegraph behaved functionally similar.
 Integration tests ran a search query through a running instance of the Sourcegraph application and checked whether search results were expected.
 This testing phase was so important because the parser produced a new and different internal representation.
-I'd abstracted out a common interface for our backend to access the new data structure under the feature flagged code path to test on.
+I'd abstracted out a common interface for our backend to access the new data structure under the feature-flagged code path to test on.

 <img src="https://storage.googleapis.com/sourcegraph-assets/about.sourcegraph.com/blog/2021/integration.png" style="width: 800px">